damnever/wechat/README.md

 4. `python app.py` or `chmod +x app.py` then `./app.py`.

-5. Enjoy it, and sart the repo!!!
+5. Enjoy it, and star the repo!!!

 ---